Stories Only We Can Tell

 God hardwired our brains for stories.
 Most of us enjoy — and remember — Jesus’ parables far more than Paul’s letters.

-This is why I write movie scripts in the category of drama.
-My screenplays seek to honor God and entertain a general audience.
+I write film scripts (and occasionally plays) in the drama genre.
+The stories I write for the screen and stage seek to honor God and entertain a general audience.

-Our broken world tries to satisfy its hunger for God in many ways, including films we’d be embarrassed to watch in the presence of Jesus.
-I believe my calling is to feed the world interesting stories undergirded with biblical truth.
+Our broken world tries to satisfy its hunger for God in many ways, including movies we’d be embarrassed to watch in front of Jesus.
+I want to feed the world interesting stories undergirded with biblical truth.

-Stories about real people facing real problems, like the ones we find in the Bible.
 Scripture doesn’t shy away from the raw and messy.
-That’s why my first project is about a character with a past who must deal with human trafficking.
+The Bible is full of stories about real people facing real problems.
+That’s why my first project is about a character with a past who must deal with human trafficking in order to save himself.

 - Right is still right, even if our worst enemy does it.